floatdrop/p-batch/readme.md

 > Batch async operations

-Useful, when you have batch endpoint (that can accept multiple queries at once) and want to group requests to this endpoint in parallel user requests.
+Useful, when you have batch endpoint (that can accept multiple queries at once) and want to group requests to this endpoint.

 ## Install